Mark33Mark/team-key-data-generator/README.md

 ### 3. Installation

 You can download the source code from [my Github repository](https://github.com/Mark33Mark/team-key-data-generator), install into a location of your choosing.
 Open a terminal window and navigate to the folder with the application in it.
 You will need to install Node.js if you haven't already in your system.
-Once node is installed then install the dependancies by typing npm install, as follows:
+Once node is installed then install the application dependancies by typing npm install, as follows:

 ```
 npm install